-The presiding judge of each court of appeals district must submit quarterly a presiding judge report that describes the status of all cases pending in that district.
-In addition, each individual judge must submit quarterly an appellate judge report that provides further details on case terminations, as well as the cases assigned to the judge for authoring the district's opinions.
+The presiding judge of each court of appeals district must submit a quarterly presiding-judge report that describes the status of all cases pending in that district.
+In addition, each individual judge must submit a quarterly appellate-judge report that provides further details on case terminations, as well as the cases assigned to the judge for authoring the district's opinions.